Beverly R. Wellford

-Beverly Randolph Wellford (July 29, 1797 – December 27, 1870) was an American physician.
+Beverly Randolph Wellford (July 29, 1797 – December 27, 1870) was an American medical doctor.

 Biography

 Born in Fredericksburg, Virginia, he was the son of English physician Robert Wellford—a member of the Royal College of Surgeons, and his wife Catherine Yates.
 Beverly was educated in medicine by his father before attending lectures at the University of Maryland, where he was awarded his M. D. in the Spring of 1816.
 Following graduation, he returned home to practice medicine with his father.

+Personal life

+He was a second cousin, once removed of President Thomas Jefferson.

 In 1817 he was married to his first wife, Betty Burwell Page.
+She was his 3rd cousin, once removed.
 The couple had one daughter before Betty died in 1818.
-In 1824, he married his second wife, Mary Alexander, and the couple had six children, five of them boys.